kognise/obsidian-aviation/FAR/Volume 3/I Airports/0151 Federal aid to airports.md

 \(3\) The name of the sponsor or sponsors who will accept, receipt for, and disburse grant payments.

 \(d\) A public agency may, if it is authorized by local law, act as agent of the public agency that is to own and operate the airport, with or without participating financially and without becoming a sponsor.
 The terms and conditions of the agency and the agent's authority to act for the sponsor must be set forth in an agency agreement that is satisfactory to the Administrator.
 The sponsor must submit a true copy of the agreement with the project application.
-Such an agent may accept, on behalf of the sponsor, an offer made under §151.29, only if that acceptance has been specifically and legally authorized by the sponsor's governing body and the authority is specifically set forth in the agency agreement.
+Such an agent may accept, on behalf of the sponsor, an offer made under [[Volume 3/I Airports/0151 Federal aid to airports.md#§151.29   Procedures: Offer, amendment, and acceptance.|§151.29]], only if that acceptance has been specifically and legally authorized by the sponsor's governing body and the authority is specifically set forth in the agency agreement.

 \(e\) When the cosponsors of an airport are not located in the same area, they must submit a joint request to the Area Manager of the area in which the airport development will be located.